-Jeremy is your Green Party candidate for the City Council elections on 3 May 2018.
+Jeremy is your Green Party parliamentary candidate for Cambridge in the event of a snap general election.
 He is a local campaigner and the Dean of Emmanuel College.

 As a local activist he has led a campaign within the University of Cambridge for it to divest entirely from fossil fuels, and as a chaplain he was the first in the UK to say publicly that he’d conduct blessing ceremonies for same-sex couples.
 Jeremy has been pivotal in standing up against road closures, healthcare cuts, and unfair fee hikes for those living on the river.

 As a long-term resident of this area, Jeremy is all too aware of the issues we face: "congestion and pollution, education, the NHS, homelessness and the cost of living here.
 We can't wait for Labour or the Lib Dems any longer."
 Jeremy wants to use "independent Green thinking", not the punitive approaches of other parties, to improve the area.
 "This is Cambridge, we can find intelligent solutions to solve problems without creating new ones."